 Ed Asner was on with Chris Jansing.

-I happen to know Chris Chancing.
+I happen to know Chris Chansing.

-She's a lovely Person.
+She's a lovely person.

 What is wrong with these people?